 "...for we know not what."

-Sitting on a balcony in Sarajevo, delighting in the embrace of soft, warm air, my Bosnian host described with animation his deep-running desire to travel to Iceland.
+Sitting on a balcony in Sarajevo, delighting in the embrace of the calm, warm summer air, my Bosnian host described with animation his ultimate dream trip to Iceland.
 His eyes lit up as he spoke of shimming glaciers and steaming hot springs.
-He talked in admiration of the few Icelandic visitors he’d come to know and he got “goose spots” when we started musing over seeing the northern lights.
+He spoke with great fondness of the few Icelandic guests he’d come to meet and got “goose spots” when we started thinking about finally seeing the northern lights.

 “In German, there is a word.
 This word is Sehnsucht.
 You know it?”, he asked, with the charming poignancy of a Slavic-speaker.